jonwarsunil/supreme-group-test-task/README.md

 # supreme-group-test-task

-This is a frontend application for Supreme Group, built using React, Vite, TailwindCSS, and other modern libraries.
+This is a frontend application for Supreme Group, built using React, Typescript, Vite, TailwindCSS, and other modern libraries.
 The project includes responsive design, performance optimizations, and accessibility considerations.

 ## Project Setup